 Remember the vintage print?
 It is possible to make a vintage print a little glossy by using a smoothing screen after a flash or an iron.
 Utilizing one of those tools will set the ink on top of the shirt, making it more glossy.
 It’ll still be vintage soft.

 USING A HEAT PRESS

 As many of us know, you can use a heat press to help fix a rough print.
 When it’s done, the print will look smooth, and it often can look glossy.
-The glossiness appears due to the teflon sheet pushing the fibers into the print while also creating a smooth surface.
+The glossiness appears due to the Heat Resistant Non-Stick Sheet pushing the fibers into the print while also creating a smooth surface.

 For the opposite effect — getting a matte finish — place craft paper on top of the print and press it.
 The craft paper will break up the surface to make it more semi-gloss, semi-matte.